 EE in K-12 Education

-EE is intended to be integrated into curriculum as a cross-cutting theme across all grade levels.
+EE is intended to be integrated into the curriculum as a cross-cutting theme across all grade levels.
 Forty four schools participate in the Eco-Schools program.

 Professional development opportunities are available through various NGOs.
 For example, Tanzania Forest Conservation Group (TFCG) has trained 250 teachers from over 100 primary schools since 2011.
 Training is also available from Ward Education Coordinators and District Education Officers.